Updated: Mar 11

 Norway is attracting an increasing proportion of millennial travelers, born between the 1980s and 2000.
 Are you one of the new ‘adventurers’ looking for an authentic traveling experience?
 Did you know you can enjoy activities such as a visit to the Opera House in Oslo, a sunset dinner in Bergen along with snowboarding at Stryn Summer Ski Centre and hiking in the north?
 With even more direct flights available to Norway with Norwegian, here's more on why you should visit Norway, the perfect travel destination.

 Norway is more than stunning fjords and mountains

-Norway is renowned for its beautiful fjords, mountainous terrain and northern lights, which yearly attract millions of international travelers.
-However, many may be surprised that cities and towns are within easy reach of the natural wonders, providing excellent opportunities to combine nature with urban atmospheres consistent of Michelin-starred restaurants, concerts and art galleries.
+Norway is renowned for its beautiful fjords, mountainous terrain, and northern lights, which yearly attract millions of international travelers.
+However, many may be surprised that cities and towns are within easy reach of the natural wonders, providing excellent opportunities to combine nature with urban atmospheres consistent with Michelin-starred restaurants, concerts, and art galleries.

 To the tunes of Kygo

-The video was filmed across all of Norway, including: Oslo, Bergen, Balestrand, Nordfjord, Ålesund, Trollstigen / Troll’s Path, Åndalsnes, Trondheim, Helgeland coast. and produced by the Norwegian award-wining agency Bleed
+The video was filmed across all of Norway, including Oslo, Bergen, Balestrand, Nordfjord, Ålesund, Trollstigen / Troll’s Path, Åndalsnes, Trondheim, and Helgeland coast.
+Produced by the Norwegian award-winning agency Bleed

 Getting to Norway

-Norwegian the best low-cost airline in Europe for the last consecutive four years and the world’s best low-cost long haul airline for two consecutive years, is currently expanding to even more destinations.
-Did you know that there is a direct service available from Edinburgh to Oslo-Gardermoen then a further 12 transit destinations within Norway and most flights within Europe offering free in-flight WiFi?
+Norwegian the best low-cost airline in Europe for the last consecutive four years and the world’s best low-cost long-haul airline for two consecutive years is currently expanding to even more destinations.
+Did you know that there is a direct service available from Edinburgh to Oslo-Gardermoen then a further 12 transit destinations within Norway and most flights within Europe offer free in-flight WiFi?